TritonDataCenter/triton-terraform/README.md

 - you can use the package UUID instead of the name, but Terraform will think that you want to change it and recreate the resource every time if you do.
-- changing metadata is currently a little odd: if you don't specify exactly the metadata that the remote API will generate, Terraform will think you want to change the metadata every time you run `terraform plan`.
-To stop this, set the metadata keys and values *exactly* as they will be generated (`terraform plan` will show you what was generated, if you like.)
+- changing metadata is a little odd.
+In order to prevent Terraform from thinking the metadata needs to be changed every time you run `terraform plan`, known keys have been promoted to the top level.
+So, if you need to access the `user-script` key, use `user_script` (just replace the dashes with underscores, in general).
 - due to a bug in the SDC API for Go (which this tool is implemented against), you will have to run `terraform apply` twice to get your tags and metadata to apply.